-Development type Contribution as % of dwelling unit contribution Secondary dwellings 50% of the rate for all infrastructure categories.
-Caravan parks and 50% of the rate for all infrastructure categories except roadworks. movable dwellings 33% for roadworks.
+Development type Contribution as % of dwelling unit contribution inclusive of local area contributions Secondary dwellings 50% of the rate for all infrastructure categories Caravan parks 50% of the rate for all infrastructure categories except roadworks.
+33% for roadworks.
+The discount may not be applied to manufactured home sites in such caravan parks at Council's discretion.
 Tourist Accommodation Nil for Community and Cultural Facilities; 50% of the rate for all infrastructure categories except roadworks.

 16.67% for roadworks.
 Bed and Breakfast Nil for Community and Cultural Facilities; accommodation 25% of the rate for all infrastructure categories except roadworks.
 16.67% for roadworks.
 Seniors Living 50% of the rate for all infrastructure categories except roadworks.
 20% for roadworks.
+Please note that the Local Infrastructure Contributions will also be calculated at the discounted rate.